RohanLodhi/covid19-scraper/README.md

 # covid19-scraper
-web scraper that makes an excel file of the number of affected coronavirus cases.
+web scraper that makes an excel file of the number of affected coronavirus cases per country.